aml360/aml360/README.md

 ### Welcome to my profile 👋

 - 🔭 I’m currently working on IACS https://is.gd/J8kK9p
-- 🌱 I’m currently learning Java, JavaScript, TypeScript, NestJs, Angular, Python, Docker and Kubernetes.
+- 🌱 I’m currently learning TypeScript, NestJs, Angular, Docker and Kubernetes.
 - 💬 Ask me about Java, Typescript/Javascript or Electronics
 - 📫 How to reach me: aml360esp@gmail.com
-- 📫 My new webpage is: www.amli360.com (Currently offline because have no internet at home :( )
+- 📫 My new webpage is: www.amli360.com (Had to finish it)

 ## Some Tech Skills
 <p align="center">